GarrettEichhorn/development_environment/00 - tech-ecosystem/04 - Anaconda_Installation.md

 10. **Optional Step** if you have not already installed PyCharm you can do so now by clicking the "Install Pycharm".
 Please follow the separate installation instructions.

 11. After a completion the there will be a "Thanks for installing Anaconda" dialog box.

+12. Open "Anaconda Navigator" from your applications window

+13. Open "Environments" in the left-side pane and click "Create"

+14. Name the new environment: "winter"

+15. Once the environment has finished uploading, exit Anaconda